Hey, I’m Eric. It’s great to meet you!

 Documentary Photography goes by other names you may have heard before: Candid Photography, Storytelling Photography, or even Photojournalism.
 All of these terms can get overused or muddled but the main takeaways are:

 • The photos taken depict reality.
-No staging, posing, or prompting!
+No unnecessary staging, posing, or prompting!

 • The photos will tell a story.
 The location, the details, the people, and the emotions inform us on what was important that day.